-BrightHaven’s evolution became one of in-depth learning about healing–of body, mind and spirit.
+BrightHaven’s evolution became one of in-depth learning about healing – of body, mind and spirit – at every life stage.

 The animals have taught that for some, healing will bring about new and wonderful life.
 For others, healing is necessary to prepare for death and the beyond.